Chair for the History of Sciences

 News

-The new programme of the Colloquium on the History of Sciences for the summer semester 2024/2025 is online!
+The new programme of the Research Colloquium on the History of Science for the summer term 2026 is online!

 Current Publications